FREE SHIPPING with code "FALL" on all orders over $2,000.

 Properly tightened brakes ensure quick, reliable stopping power, providing you with the confidence and control needed for a safe riding experience.
 If you notice any of the following signs, inspect your e-bike brakes and have them tightened:

-Increased lever travel: If you need to pull the brake lever further than usual before the brakes engage, it’s a sign that adjustment is necessary.
+• Increased lever travel: If you need to pull the brake lever further than usual before the disc brake pads engage, it's a sign that adjustment is necessary.
 This could indicate a loose or damaged brake cable.

 Maintain Your Brakes for Optimal Performance